-- Identify known use-related problems: Historical data relating to the product under development or similar products can provide invaluable insights into use-related problems.
-Sources of information on use-related problems include customer complaints, the knowledge of training, sales, or maintenance personnel, and previous human factors or usability engineering studies conducted on earlier versions of the product or on similar existing products. - Determine foreseeable uses of the product: A foreseeable-use analysis considers the potential ways that a consumer will interact with and/or operate a product.
-It is a critical step in designing a safe consumer product.
-Foreseeable use includes the use as intended by the manufacturer, and also use in ways that were not intended but can reasonably be expected to occur.
+- Identify known use-related problems: Historical data relating to the product under development, or similar products, can provide invaluable insights.
+Sources of information include customer complaints, the knowledge of training, sales, or maintenance personnel, and previous human factors or usability engineering studies conducted on earlier versions of the product, or on similar existing products. - Determine foreseeable uses of the product: A foreseeable-use analysis considers the potential ways that a consumer will interact with and/or operate a product.
+It is a critical step in designing a safe product.
+This includes the use intended by the manufacturer, and uses that were not intended but can reasonably be expected to occur.
 The foreseeable use analysis should also identify potential uses that the product may allow because of the clues provided by the product or its context.
-For example, it is foreseeable that a stool intended for sitting could also afford use as a step stool; and if the product is not designed to be stable under such conditions, it may collapse and potentially harm the user.
+For example, it is foreseeable that a stool intended for sitting could also become a step stool; and if the product is not designed to be stable under such conditions, it may collapse, potentially harming the user.